Understanding Average Kitchen Counter Depth: Optimize Your Space

 What are the implications of counter depth on kitchen workflow?

-Yes, if you consider the layout and flow of your kitchen, as the depth can influence how easily you can access tools and ingredients while cooking.
+Considering your kitchen’s layout and flow is important, as the counter depth can affect how easily you access tools and ingredients while cooking.